mia-platform/documentation/docs/dev_portal/dev_portal_configuration.md

 ### 2. Endpoint configuration for Dev Portal backend

 1. Create a new endpoint;
-2. As `Base path`, use `/api`;
+2. As `Base path`, use `/api/v1/microlc`;
    :::caution
-   The endpoint exposed by the `Dev Portal backend` microservice must always be reachable at `/api/v1/microlc/...`: as in the microservice we defined the environment variable `SERVICE_PREFIX=/v1/microlc/`, here `/api` is enough.
+   The endpoints exposed by the `Dev Portal backend` microservice must always be reachable at `/api/v1/microlc/...`: as in the microservice we defined the environment variable `SERVICE_PREFIX=/`, here `/api/v1/microlc` is enough.
    :::
 3. As type, use `Microservice`;
 4. Select the microservice name used for the `Dev Portal backend`;